Blog

 Not only will you pay more for the vehicle, but you’ll also lose money as it depreciates.
 Did you know that brand new cars can lose as much as 20 to 30 percent of their value in the first year?
 After that, its value continues to drop steadily at about 15% for the next few years.

-Naturally, by shopping the inventory of used car dealers, you can invest in vehicles that have already undergone the worst of their depreciation.
+Naturally, by shopping the used car inventory of car dealers, you can invest in vehicles that have already undergone the worst of their depreciation.
 Not only will they be more affordable, but you won’t suffer from the rapidly decreasing market value.

 Loan Eligibility